rajansawhney/LabAssignment_Week2/README.md

 You will not be able to submit changes after the deadline has passed.

-We strongly recommend you to run your finished programs on your local machine/laptop as well to test if they are working correctly.
-You can always test on your laptop and copy the finished code to github.
+We strongly recommend you to run your finished programs on your local machine/laptop first to test if they are working correctly.
+You should always test on your laptop first, and then copy the finished code to github.

 For any questions, please reach out to Dr. Katy Tarrit (katytm7@hawaii.edu) AND Rajan Sawhney (rsawhney@hawaii.edu)